akvelon/flutter-code-editor/README.md

 This creates a section named `section1`.
 The built-in `BracketsStartEndNamedSectionParser` class is designed to parse sections from the code comments using the above syntax.
-It also hides the given comments although they are still present in the editor and will be revealed when copying the text.
+It also hides any single-line comment that has a section label with the above syntax, although such comments are still present in the editor's hidden state and will be revealed when copying the text.

 If you need to parse sections using any other syntax, subclass `AbstractNamedSectionParser`.